 The silver brindle Havanese coat is silver in color with black splotches, stripes, or streaks.

-The white Havanese coat is solid white from the day the puppy is born and does not have any markings or coloration anywhere on the coat.
+The white Havanese coat is solid white from the day the puppy is born and has no markings or coloration anywhere on the skin.

 The red Havanese coat ranges from orange-red to a rich mahogany color.